Text by Piotr Bockowski

 Viruses have always been attracted to sex.
-Cases of viral transmissions or contractions have been haunting the most indulgent erotic fantasies since the ancient times, challenging immune systems of promiscuous bodies that indulge in them.
-This spring, with the global advent of coronavirus pandemics, all close human contact have been stigmatised as potential media of mysterious yet mischievous virility of viral creatures.
+Cases of viral transmissions or contractions have been haunting the most indulgent erotic fantasies since ancient times, challenging the immune systems of promiscuous bodies that indulge in them.
+This spring, with the global advent of coronavirus pandemics, all close human contact has been stigmatised as potential media of mysterious yet mischievous virility of viral creatures.
 Verboten, one of the youngest sex parties in London nowadays, decided to tease the microscopic lovers by openly flirting with technological possibilities of group cybersex.

-Exploring the subject of the separation of sex from natural reproduction, Luciana Parisi offers a technological concept of “abstract sex”.
-She claims that the Internet-mediated communication and simulation of sex accelerates the separation of sex from natural reproduction, but also separates the spectacle of sex (fetishism) from the actual bodily contacts.
-At the same time, Parisi points out that the “disappearance of male and female functions of reproduction” through cybersex is parallel to the development of human cloning technologies.
+Exploring the subject of the separation of sex from natural reproduction, Luciana Parisi offers a technological concept of abstract sex .
+She claims that the Internet-mediated communication and simulation of sex accelerates the separation of sex from natural reproduction but also separates the spectacle of sex (fetishism) from actual bodily contact.
+At the same time, Parisi points out that the disappearance of male and female functions of reproduction through cybersex is parallel to the development of human cloning technologies.

 At the dawn of the 21st-century civilization, the most advanced media and medical infrastructures facilitated a revival of the microbial forms of reproduction for techno-humans.
 Verboten performs abstract sex online in parallel to the erosion of human sexual reproduction performed by biotechnologies such as genetic engineering, alongside the diversification of cybersex techniques and gender-fluid trans-sexual tendencies of humans in highly mediatised environments.